hadley/adv-r/Functional-programming.md

 }
 ```

-The next functional programming tool we'll talk about helps deal with this sort of duplication: where we have multiple functions that differ only by a parameter.
+But as previously, it's easy to create bug.
+The next functional programming tool we'll talk about helps deal with this sort of duplication: we have multiple functions that all follow the same basic template.
 Closures, functions that return functions, allow us to make many functions from a template:

 ```R
 missing_fixer <- function(na_value) {